jameschen0117/eep520-wi24/week1/Lecture1_README.md

 - `cat`: Display the contents of a file
 - `more`: Display large files.
 Use space bar to advance.
 - `head`: Show the begninning of a file.
 Try `head -5 /usr/include/limits.h`
 - `tail`: Show the end of a file.
-Try `tails -5 /usr/include/limits.h`
+Try `tail -5 /usr/include/limits.h`
 - `nano`: Edit a file.
 - `a > b` put output of command `a` in file `b`
 - `a >> b` append output of command `a` to file `b`